Coles Corner, Washington

 Coles Corner is a small unincorporated community in Chelan County, Washington, United States.
 It is located on Highway 2 east of Stevens Pass in the Cascade Mountains, at the junction for SR 207.
 It is just north of the town of Winton.

-Coles Corner primarily services travelers along Route 2, with a motel, a gas station, and the 59er Diner, a 1950s-style diner visited by Guy Fieri.
+Coles Corner primarily services travelers along Route 2, with a motel, a gas station, and the 59er Diner, a 1950s-style diner.